BuggleInc/plm-dockers/dockerfile/plm-judge/README.md

 To get this JAR, you can either build the application using [Play Framework docker image](https://github.com/BuggleInc/plm-dockers/tree/update/dockerfile/play) or the command ```activator assembly``` if you setup the development environment.

-In the later case, you can then build the web-plm docker image with this command:
+In the later case, you can then build the plm-judge docker image with the following command (if needed, the PLM-judge jar file will copied in the ```target/``` directory):

 ```
-./make.sh --bin /path/to/binaries
+./make.sh --bin /path/to/PLM-judge-jar
 ```